chrisparker126/merchant-market-place/README.md

     * status
       * 400 Bad Request
       * 404 Not found
-    * content JSON see Error topic below
+    * content JSON see Error topic at bottom

 ## Errors